 Antoine Walter: You mentioned the various ways to tow an iceberg.

 And again, my only experience here is the literature I read.
-And there is the first way, which is like all company do so that I’s bruised on collide with oil rigs, which is simply putting a cable and moving it a bit.
+And there is the first way, which is like all company do so that Iโs bruised on collide with oil rigs, which is simply putting a cable and moving it a bit.
 Then you have.
-This Dubai project, which is, I don’t know if it’s a competition or not to the Caitlin project, which is the other one alive, currently in the word where the owner of that project claims to have a patented way to drag and to catch the iceberg.
+This Dubai project, which is, I donโt know if itโs a competition or not to the Caitlin project, which is the other one alive, currently in the word where the owner of that project claims to have a patented way to drag and to catch the iceberg.

 And then you had many projects in the seventies were all around wrapping the iceberg into plastic sheets, or sometimes on the full hate of the iceberg.
 Sometimes a bit more realistic on the certain part, which is the part which is.
 Going in contact with the waves.
 Did you also have a look at the various possibilities and according to you, what is the best compromise between practicity.

 Alan Condron: Yeah.
 So the answer to your question.
 Yeah.
-It’s this, that sort of the second part of our project in a way, we haven’t actually looked at the effects of sort of wrapping the iceberg in, in a material.
+Itโs this, that sort of the second part of our project in a way, we havenโt actually looked at the effects of sort of wrapping the iceberg in, in a material.
 The yeah, as you said, as you say, there are some quite interesting ideas put forward, so.
 This material might look like.

 Is wrapping it up reasonable?

 Right.
 Whether people would discuss something called it like a geotextile skirt, which would basically just be like a belt that insulates the iceberg around the sort of the, sort of, the wave line.
 So Icebergs are really susceptible in terms of Melt from waves crashing against the silence.
-It’s actually one of the biggest ways that I spoke to deteriorate.
+Itโs actually one of the biggest ways that I spoke to deteriorate.

 So if you can stop that now.
-Then that’s going to sort of preserve your iceberg for longer.
+Then thatโs going to sort of preserve your iceberg for longer.
 Yeah.
-The other ways as you’ve described there, as that too rapid, you know, there’s been ideas to wrap the entire iceberg in some type of material.
+The other ways as youโve described there, as that too rapid, you know, thereโs been ideas to wrap the entire iceberg in some type of material.
 I mean, this is quite interesting though.
 So if you worked out the surface area of one of these icebergs, You would need phenomenal amounts of material, right?

-If you’re looking at an iceberg, it’s a half a kilometer long way, say, you know, a third of a kilometer wide and it’s 200 meters thick, right time.
+If youโre looking at an iceberg, itโs a half a kilometer long way, say, you know, a third of a kilometer wide and itโs 200 meters thick, right time.
 If you work out the surface area, And then you imagined what that might look like as a material sort of wrapped up on a spool or something.
-It’s going to be kilometers and kilometers long of material, you know, is it feasible to be able to wrap an iceberg in something like that?
+Itโs going to be kilometers and kilometers long of material, you know, is it feasible to be able to wrap an iceberg in something like that?

 Right.
-It’s like wrapping someone in bandages all the way from head to toe it’s, you know, it’s a lot, right.
-What we’ve done in the model so far is we’ve just been looking at what we call unprotected iceberg.
-So they’re not insulated in anything.
-And that’s sort of where our basic melt calculations have come from, but yeah, and to get back to that too.
+Itโs like wrapping someone in bandages all the way from head to toe itโs, you know, itโs a lot, right.
+What weโve done in the model so far is weโve just been looking at what we call unprotected iceberg.
+So theyโre not insulated in anything.
+And thatโs sort of where our basic melt calculations have come from, but yeah, and to get back to that too.

 How big shall the Iceberg be upon departure?

-So if we wanted to get an iceberg to Cape town that could provide a significant amount of water, say it’s one third or one fifth of it, of the drinking water, the estimates still come out fairly good in the United States at a kilometer long, and our model by 600 meters wide.
+So if we wanted to get an iceberg to Cape town that could provide a significant amount of water, say itโs one third or one fifth of it, of the drinking water, the estimates still come out fairly good in the United States at a kilometer long, and our model by 600 meters wide.
 And 300 meters thick.
-It might sound really big, but in terms of Antarctic icebergs, it’s actually not anything unusual.
+It might sound really big, but in terms of Antarctic icebergs, itโs actually not anything unusual.

-You wouldn’t have any real difficulty in Antarctica of finding an iceberg like that.
+You wouldnโt have any real difficulty in Antarctica of finding an iceberg like that.
 You know, there are ones that are much, much bigger, so you know that yeah, you could sort of locate one of those and then pull it back.
 So that survives the toe.
 And then when in our model, and then when that gets to South Africa, it provides.

 The required amount of drinking water, which is about a hundred million liters a day.
-There’s this sort of caveat with that though, because if you just leave your Iceberg.
-So you bring it back and it’s brilliant.
-It’s the right size, right?
-It’s got all the wards you need, but if you live it off shore, you don’t do anything with it because it’s surrounded by essentially subtropical waters, which are know 25, 20, 25 degrees C at temperatures, a similar temperature and our model.
+Thereโs this sort of caveat with that though, because if you just leave your Iceberg.
+So you bring it back and itโs brilliant.
+Itโs the right size, right?
+Itโs got all the wards you need, but if you live it off shore, you donโt do anything with it because itโs surrounded by essentially subtropical waters, which are know 25, 20, 25 degrees C at temperatures, a similar temperature and our model.

 Beware: in 2 months, the Iceberg is gone!

-If we live it off shore for two months, it’s gone.
-It’s completely melted.
-I mean, you’ve got this massive iceberg and it’s great.
-And it’s, but it’s got all the water that you need to help alleviate drought in South Africa or in Cape town, especially.
-But if you don’t, if you can’t harvest that water instantly, or if you can’t find a clever way to stop iceberg melting, like if he just laughed it off shore and he was standing on the beach everyday, looking at him from Cape town, you, our model would be gone after two months, you know, that opens up another.
+If we live it off shore for two months, itโs gone.
+Itโs completely melted.
+I mean, youโve got this massive iceberg and itโs great.
+And itโs, but itโs got all the water that you need to help alleviate drought in South Africa or in Cape town, especially.
+But if you donโt, if you canโt harvest that water instantly, or if you canโt find a clever way to stop iceberg melting, like if he just laughed it off shore and he was standing on the beach everyday, looking at him from Cape town, you, our model would be gone after two months, you know, that opens up another.

 And then another issue with the towing, right?
 What do you do of the iceberg when you get it to its destination?
-You’ve asked to come up with some sort of clever way.
-It’s very quick, either very quickly harvest the washer or to stop it mounting as well.
-That’s a huge challenge.
+Youโve asked to come up with some sort of clever way.
+Itโs very quick, either very quickly harvest the washer or to stop it mounting as well.
+Thatโs a huge challenge.

 The team dealing with the Cape Town Iceberg Harvesting Project

-Antoine Walter: So in the Cape town projects, you have Nick’s loan, which is, I guess, dealing with the actual towing.
+Antoine Walter: So in the Cape town projects, you have Nickโs loan, which is, I guess, dealing with the actual towing.

-When that’s his expertise, you are looking at the model of what you need to have as a size, then what you need to drag.
-Who’s looking at the parts where the iceberg is actually next to Cape town and you need to crush it in order to turn it into drinking water.
+When thatโs his expertise, you are looking at the model of what you need to have as a size, then what you need to drag.
+Whoโs looking at the parts where the iceberg is actually next to Cape town and you need to crush it in order to turn it into drinking water.

-Alan Condron: That’s a great question too.
-That’s actually part of the aspect of not actually.
+Alan Condron: Thatโs a great question too.
+Thatโs actually part of the aspect of not actually.

 All that too familiar with.
-I know that I think on Nick’s team or some of the presentations I’ve seen by now, he has discussed ways.
+I know that I think on Nickโs team or some of the presentations Iโve seen by now, he has discussed ways.
 You described ways that you would extract this water.
 This idea of sort of open was what would appear to be like an open cast mine, where you have an iceberg and you can then drill down through inside it.

-That doesn’t avoid the problem of, if you have an off shore, it still doesn’t get around the problem that it’s going to be setting in re warm water.
+That doesnโt avoid the problem of, if you have an off shore, it still doesnโt get around the problem that itโs going to be setting in re warm water.
 Right.
-There’s also been, I think there’s been just ideas about bringing these things into like dry docks, you know, where you could somehow bring it close to the shore or yeah.
+Thereโs also been, I think thereโs been just ideas about bringing these things into like dry docks, you know, where you could somehow bring it close to the shore or yeah.

 Whether you sort of could break it up into smaller pieces.
 I think that, you know, getting back to earlier points.
-What are some of the reasons this, perhaps this hasn’t been pulled off as a viable way for washer is, yeah.
-There’s, it’s the harvesting aspect of the iceberg
+What are some of the reasons this, perhaps this hasnโt been pulled off as a viable way for washer is, yeah.
+Thereโs, itโs the harvesting aspect of the iceberg

-Comparing the Iceberg’s size
+Comparing the Icebergโs size

 Antoine Walter: just wanted you to compare it quickly just to put in to compare reason.